openownership/bodsriskdetection/README.md

 20:31:20.652 [main] INFO  io.micronaut.runtime.Micronaut - Startup completed in 314870ms.
 Server Running: http://localhost:8080
 ```

-Once the application is started it will be accessible at http://localhost:8080/.
+Once the application is started it will be available at http://localhost:8080/.

-### Datasets in this PoC
+## Datasets in this PoC
 * [Open Ownership Register](https://register.openownership.org/download)
 * [OpenSanctions](https://www.opensanctions.org/datasets/) default dataset
 * [UK Public Contracts data](https://www.contractsfinder.service.gov.uk)
 * [ICIJ Offshore Leaks](https://offshoreleaks.icij.org/)

-### Importing data in an empty database
+## Importing data in an empty database
 Please note that the import process takes several hours and it shouldn't be required
 unless you are also performing code changes that affect how data is ingested and processed.